Your Guide to Better Stargazing

 Tips, tricks, and guides for your astronomy journey

-Precisely aligned optics make all the difference between a sharp or fuzzy view of celestial objects.
-Embark on a simple step-by-step journey to perfecting your telescope’s optical alignment, or collimation, with various tips, tricks, and tools.
+Precisely aligned optics make all the difference between a sharp or fuzzy view.
+Embark on a simple step-by-step journey to perfecting your telescope’s collimation.

 Why Does TelescopicWatch Exist?